Aile0n/calendar-java/README.md

 The UI is localized in German and provides buttons for creating events, importing/exporting, and switching storage mode in-app.

+For a beginner-friendly walkthrough of the codebase, see CODE_EXPLANATION.md.

 ## Tech Stack
 - Language: Java 21